-In order to successfully use an Ethernet networks as the fronthaul for CPRI or other types of functional split radio protocols for 4G/5G a method of encapsulation of these Radio protocols over Ethernet is required.
+In order to successfully use Ethernet network as a transport network for CPRI or other types of functional split radio protocols for 4G/5G a method of encapsulation of these Radio protocols over Ethernet is required.

 Radio Over Ethernet is therefore the use of Ethernet to encapsulate and fronthaul a variety of radio protocols as packets from between the C-RAN and the antenna sites.

 There are broadly two types of encapsulation techniques.
-The simplest excanpsualtion mechanisms are oblivious to the structure of the protocol they are encapsulating.
-This we refer to as structure agnostic.
-The alternative is an encapsulation which is at least partially aware of the structure of the protocol it is encapsulating (this allows various optimizations) which we refer to as structurally aware.
+The simplest encapsulation mechanisms are oblivious to the structure of the protocol they are encapsulating.
+This we refer to as the structure–agnostic mechanism.
+The alternative, is an encapsulation mechanism that is partially aware of the structure of the protocol it encapsulates and we refer to this as structure-aware mechanism.
+This mechanism allows various optimizations.

 Scope

-This document defines encapsulations and mappings so that (any) radio protocols can be fronthauled over Ethernet networks.
-Furthermore, both structure agnostic and structure aware definitions are provided for the most common and current radio protocol – Common Public Radio Interface (CPRI).
+This document defines the encapsulation and mapping of radio protocols to be fronthauled over Ethernet networks.
+Furthermore, both structure-agnostic and structure-aware definitions are provided for the most common and current radio protocol – Common Public Radio Interface (CPRI).

-This standards does not specify how the Ethernet packets are to be guaranteed the strict QoS required by the encapsulated radio protocols.
-It does however recommend the support of 802.1CM (profile) or equivalent to help ensure such QoS guarantees.
-Alternative transparent mechanisms are permitted in conjunction with or in lieu of 802.1CM (profile) .
+This standard does not specify whether or how the Ethernet packets are guaranteed the strict QoS required by the encapsulated radio protocols.
+It does however recommend the support of 802.1CM profile or equivalent to help ensure such QoS guarantees.
+Alternative transparent mechanisms are also permitted in conjunction with or in lieu of 802.1CM profile.

+We expect that a full implementation of Radio over Ethernet would comprise;

+the above mentioned encapsulations,

-We expect that a full implementation of Radio over Ethernet would comprise (1) these encapsulations, (2) a networking tehnology that minimizes delay and Packet Delay Variation, (3) a clock distribution mechanism, and (4) ingress/egress mapping functions that encapsulate/decapsulation while dejittering and retiming the recovered signal.
+a networking tehnology that minimizes delay and PDV,

+a clock distribution mechanism, and

+ingress/egress mapping functions that encapsulate/decapsulate while dejittering and retiming the recovered signal.

-This specification is concerned only with (1).
+This specification is concerned with encapsulation and mapping only.

 Purpose

-The purpose of this standard is to describe the exact header formats and packet encapsulations required to (a) transport any newly defined fronthaul protocol over Ethernet (i.e. the “native RoE” encapsulation that can be used as-is or used to transport other existing fronthaul protocols in a ways described in (b) and (c). (b) Transport a C-RAN Radio Fronthaul protocol such as CPRI in a bit transparent manner (structure agnostic) over Ethernet. (c) Define transport the C-RAN Radio Fronthaul protocol CPRI over Ethernet where knowledge of the frame format is used to optimize the choice of packet sizes/headers/alighnment etc.
+The purpose of this standard is to describe the exact header formats and packet encapsulations required to;

+transport any newly defined fronthaul protocol over Ethernet (i.e. the “native RoE” encapsulation that can be used as-is or used to transport other existing fronthaul protocols in a ways described in the next two bullet points

+Transport a C-RAN Radio Fronthaul protocol such as CPRI in a bit transparent manner (structure agnostic) over Ethernet.

+Transport the C-RAN Radio Fronthaul protocol CPRI over Ethernet where knowledge of the frame format is used to optimize the choice of packet sizes/headers/alighnment etc.

 Coverage